linkerd/linkerd2-conformance/README.md

 - `l5dFeature_test.go` - the entry point for our `l5dFeature` test suite
 - `specs.go` - the structure of our [Ginkgo](https://github.com/onsi/ginkgo) specs are defined here
-- `tests.go` - [Gomega](https://github.com/onsi/gomega) assertions and test logic organnized into separate functions, each corresponding to a spec defined in `specs.go`
+- `tests.go` - [Gomega](https://github.com/onsi/gomega) assertions and test logic organized into separate functions, each corresponding to a spec defined in `specs.go`

 Replace every instance of `<testname>` with the name of the test / package (in this case - `l5dFeature`).
 An example of what the file contents must look like is shown below.